Regular AdS$_3$ black holes from regularized Gauss-Bonnet coupling: Regular black hole solutions

-By the method of \cite{Liu:2025dqg} that we have outlined in the previous section, studying the solutions of the undeformed ($\k=1$) and the deformed ($\k\neq1$) theory is a straightforward exercise.
 We now present regular black hole solutions and their charged versions by coupling the theories to Born--Infeld electrodynamics.
 In Appendix \ref{appendix}, charged black hole solutions obtained by coupling to Maxwell's electrodynamics are given.
 Due to the logarithmic form of the Coulomb potential in 3d, they possess a curvature singularity.